Highlights of Barto’s 2014 sponsored bills. Also see: Barto tops ranking for bills signed into law.

-SB 1374 - Arizona’s Board of Behavioral Health Examiners has a reputation – and it’s not good.
-And public testimony at the Board’s sunset hearing last Fall confirmed this Board’s continuing dysfunctional actions affecting current Licensees and individuals seeking licensure to work as licensed Substance Abuse or Marriage & Family Counselors and Social Workers in Arizona.
+SB 1374 - AZ Board of Behavioral Health Examiners reform – SIGNED by the Governor.
+Public testimony at the Board’s sunset hearing last Fall confirmed this Board’s continuing dysfunctional actions affecting current Licensees and individuals seeking licensure to work as licensed Substance Abuse or Marriage & Family Counselors and Social Workers in Arizona.
 SB 1374 comprehensively overhauls this Board’s licensure & reciprocity processes and structure.

 SB 1375 - Behavioral Health treatment for Foster children – SIGNED by the Governor.
-If you’re a foster parent?
-If so, you know that most children in CPS have experienced trauma involving neglect and/or some form of serious physical or sexual abuse.
+If you’re a foster parent you know that most children in CPS have experienced trauma caused by neglect and/or some form of serious physical or sexual abuse.
 These children very often require counseling at some point in order to deal with that abuse and experience lasting healing and attain permanent homes, as well.
-SB 1375 takes a comprehensive, focused look at how the current system isn’t adequately providing mental health care to these children at the levels they need.
-SB 1375 will evaluate the system along with reporting outcomes.
+SB 1375 takes a comprehensive, focused look at how the current system is providing mental health treatment to these children at the levels they need and consider an integrative physical and mental health care system alternative.

 SB 1108 - Foster families & immunizations – SIGNED by the Governor.
 With over 14,000 children in the CPS system in Arizona, there is a serious shortage of foster parents to lovingly shelter these kiddos.
-SB 1108 will allow parents who, for whatever reason, choose not to immunize their own children, to serve as foster parents to these children needing homes.
+SB 1108 allows parents who, for whatever reason, choose not to immunize their own children, to become licensed foster parents to children needing homes.

 SB 1072 - Relocation reform – passed the Senate – passed House committee, failed to advance to final floor votes in the House.
 When divorced parents share parenting time current law inadequately protects parents when one of them decides to pick up and move without considering how it might affect the child’s circumstances or the other parent’s parenting time.
 SB 1072 would have improved the process – protecting the rights of the both parents and best interests of the child.